 - Know how what we do fits (generally) within the broader Pagan community.

 - Be familiar with a range of introductory information about relevant topics (divination, magical systems, ritual design, etc.)

 - Develop a meaningful personal practice, including deity relationships.

 Note: These are the more quantitative requirements.
 I also need to feel comfortable initiating this person (connecting my energy very directly with theirs in a lasting commitment), and that they are mature and responsible enough to take on the commitments of initiation.
 Those are harder to measure – it’s a “Know it when you see it” thing.

-In addition to the topics below, I expect students to read 6 books: (I have suggested lists that will be up on the books site online as I develop it, but they can also suggest others.)
+In addition to the topics below, I expect students to read 6 books: (I have suggested lists but they can also suggest others.)

 - Ritual theory and design.

 - Mythology or folklore overview (relevant to whatever culture makes sense).

 - Nature, science, or the world around us.

 - A book that they use to develop a meaningful personal practice of some kind (meditation, prayer, music, all sorts of things are possible.)